-John Kannenberg is a multimedia artist, curator, writer, and researcher who creates quietly reflective work investigating the sonic geography of museums, the psychology of collection, the human experience of time, and sounds as cultural objects.
+John Kannenberg is a multimedia artist, experimental curator, writer, and researcher whose work investigates sounds as cultural objects, the frontiers and borders of digital heritage, the multisensory geography of museums, the psychology of collection, and the human experience of time.
 His art practice emphasises process, creating and breaking rules for the work's realisation in ways that blur the boundaries between intention and accident.
-His work has been presented across the globe, including appearances at Tate Modern and the White Cube gallery in London, the ZKM Medienmuseum in Karlsruhe, Cairo's 100Live electronic music festival, the Notations.nl festival in Amsterdam, the First Glance video art festival in Tripoli, the Switch ON Festival in Kuala Lumpur, and Neighborhood Public Radio's American Life project for the Whitney Biennial (duetting with Glenn Bach).
+His art has been presented across the globe, including appearances at Tate Modern and the White Cube gallery in London, the ZKM Medienmuseum in Karlsruhe, Cairo's 100Live electronic music festival, the Notations.nl festival in Amsterdam, the First Glance video art festival in Tripoli, the Switch ON Festival in Kuala Lumpur, and Neighborhood Public Radio's American Life project for the Whitney Biennial (duetting with Glenn Bach).

 As a composer, John's graphic notation work has been published in Theresa Sauer's comprehensive survey of post-Cageian graphic scores Notations 21 and performed by Manchester, UK's Chiasmus Ensemble.
 His drawings of the sounds inside museums have been published in Manifest Gallery's international drawing annual exhibition-in-print INDA10.
 Recordings of his sound works have been released by a variety of international record labels including Flaming Pines, Entr'acte, 3LEAVES, and Crouton.
 From 2002–2015, John served as the creator, designer, and curator of Stasisfield.com, a record label and interdisciplinary digital art space presenting works by a diverse collection of musicians and sound artists from around the globe.

 His writings concerning the philosophical and poetic connections between sound, time, memory, collection, and museums can be found at his blog, Phonomnesis.